timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 JOINS in TimescaleDB must that meet the following conditions:

-*   Only changes to the hypertable are tracked, and are updated in the continuous aggregate when it is refreshed.
-Changes to the standard PostgreSQL table are not tracked.
+*   Only changes to the hypertable are tracked, they are updated in the continuous aggregate when it is refreshed.
+Changes to standard PostgreSQL table are not tracked.
 *   You can use an `INNER`, `LEFT` and `LATERAL` joins, no other join type is supported.
 *   Joins on the materialized hypertable of a continuous aggregate are not supported.